 A healthy weight maintenance: This makes swimming the ideal exercise for people with osteoarthritis, for whom weight-bearing exercise can be excruciatingly painful.
 People with the condition, swimming decreases arterial stiffness, a risk factor for heart trouble.
 It has been found that swim training helps lower blood pressure among people with hypertension.
 The coolness and buoyancy of water are also appealing to people who are overweight or obese, for whom load-bearing aerobic exercises like running may be too hot or uncomfortable.

 Improvised respiratory functioning: How one breathes during a swimming workout is another big differentiator.
-During a run or bike ride, one’s breath tends to be shallow and they exhale forcefully.
+During a run or bike ride, one’s breath tends to be shallow and they exhales forcefully.
 Whereas it’s the other way around with swimming.
 Just breathe in quickly and deeply, and then let the air trickle out.
 Because the head is underwater when one swims, these breathing adjustments are vital, and they may improve the strength of the respiratory muscles.
 This kind of breathing keeps the lung alveoli—”the millions of little balloon-like structures that inflate and deflate as they breathe”—from collapsing and sticking together.

 A charming appearance: It wouldn’t be fair to not want the body of a swimmer.
-Swimming fires up more of body’s major muscle groups than other forms of cardio exercise.
+Swimming fires up more of the body’s major muscle groups than other forms of cardio exercise.
 Think about it, running or biking, mostly lower body is used.
-Swimming not only engages the legs, but also recruits the upper body and core—especially lats, the muscles of middle back, and triceps, the backs of the upper arms.
+Swimming not only engages the legs, but also recruits the upper body and core—especially lats, the muscles of the middle back, and triceps, the backs of the upper arms.
 It makes the upper body look tremendous.